General cancer organisations

 Freephone helpline 0808 808 10 10

 Provides an information service on all aspects of cancer, and practical and emotional support for cancer patients and their families.
 Freephone Cancer Helpline staffed by nurses, social worker and counsellor.
 Drop-in Tenovus cancer information at Velindre Hospital, Cardiff CF14 2TL.
+Online community to talk to other people affected by cancer.

 Cancer Focus Northern Ireland